Read time 4 minutes

 3. Exchange database is corrupt, and the mailbox is inaccessible.

-Possible Solutions for the Error
+Possible Solutions for the error

-First of all, you can try to run the repair request and fix the mailbox in such state that you can complete the migration.
+First of all, you can try to run the repair request and fix the mailbox in such a state that you can complete the migration.

 1. Run Mailbox Repair Request.